LoriGH25/Fluke-Thermal-Reader_Python/README.md

 - Fusion offset correction
 - Support for Ti300 and Ti480P cameras
 - Ready for additional camera model support with user feedback

+---

+## read_is3 (Future Work)

+`read_is3(file_path)` is planned for Fluke IS3 (video) files.

+- Current status: Not implemented — calling it raises `NotImplementedError`.
+- Scope: video streams (multiple thermal frames), video-level metadata.
+- Documentation: the returned data structure will be defined once implementation starts.

+If you are interested in IS3 support, please open an issue with sample files and requirements.